pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

 from different clusters do not overlap.

 This approach was explored in the initial versions of the Kanod project.
-Clusters must be described by the tenant in a git repository and the descriptions are imported by a GitOps framework (argocd).
-The definitions are processed by an argocd plugin that translates the YAML expressing the user's intent into Kubernetes resources, and the naming of resources created by this plugin ensures isolation.
+Clusters must be described by the tenant in a Git repository, and the descriptions are imported by a GitOps framework (ArgoCD).
+The definitions are processed by an ArgoCD plugin that translates the YAML expressing the user's intent into Kubernetes resources, and the naming of resources created by this plugin ensures isolation.